buutrg/PRSmix/README.md

 The output of the combination framework contains several files:
 - The number of cases and controls (for binary trait).
 Filename ends with `_case_counts.txt`
 - The dataframe of training and testing sample split from the main dataframe.
 Filename ends with `_train_df.txt` and `_test_df.txt`
-- The prediction accuracy for each PRS in the training.
+- The prediction accuracy in the training set for all PRSs.
 Filename ends with `_train_allPRS.txt`
-- The prediction accuracy for each PRS in the testing set.
+- The prediction accuracy in the testing set for trait-specific PRSs.
 Filename ends with `_test_allPRS.txt`
 - The prediction accuracy assessed in the testing set of the best PRS selected from the training set.
 Filename ends with `_best_acc.txt`
 - The AUC (for binary trait) of the NULL model of only covariates, the best PGS, PRSmix and PRSmix+ (adjusted for covariates).
 Filename ends with `_auc_NULL.txt`, `_auc_BestPGS.txt`, `_auc_PRSmix.txt` and `_auc_PRSmixPlus.txt`
 - Odds Ratio of the best PGS, PRSmix and PRSmix+ (for binary trait) (adjusted for covariates).
 Filename ends with  `_OR_bestPGS.txt`, `_OR_PRSmix.txt` and `_OR_PRSmixPlus.txt`